 Tips

-- To get this mushroom rice right, you’ve got to start with cold white basmati or pilau rice.
+- To get this mushroom rice recipe right, you've got to start with cold white basmati or pilau rice.
 If the rice is hot it will stick to the pan when cooking and may become mushy.

 - It is also very important to ensure your ghee or oil is piping hot before adding the ingredients.
 If the ghee (or oil) is not hot enough, the rice will stick, and you will lose all those perfect grains.